spdustin/home-assistant-custom-components-linkplay/README.md

+# Archive notice:

+The [upstream linkplay component](https://github.com/nagyrobi/home-assistant-custom-components-linkplay) supports WiiM Mini/Pro audio devices now; support was added on June 29, 2023.
+Since I don't have one if these devices anyway, I'm archiving this fork.

 # Linkplay-adjacent WiiM speakers

 This component allows you to integrate control of WiiM Mini/Pro audio devices into your [Home Assistant](http://www.home-assistant.io) smart home system.
 Originally developed by nicjo814, maintained by limych.
 The [source of this fork](https://github.com/nagyrobi/home-assistant-custom-components-linkplay) was rewritten by nagyrobi.
 Read more about Linkplay at the bottom of this file.